Identifying $D_{sJ}^*(2860)$ as a four resonance states through strong decay analysis: Numerical analysis

-and is under the limit of $BABAR$ \cite{Aubert2004} result $<$0.22.
-Therefore, from the strong decay analysis and the theoretical predictions of the E1 and M1 transition width, we believed that $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ are of charmed strange mesons family.
+and is under the limit of $BABAR$ \cite{Aubert2004} result $<$ 0.22.
+Therefore, from the strong decay analysis and the theoretical predictions of the E1 and M1 transition width, we believe that $D_{s0}^*(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ are the members of charmed strange mesons family.
 Hence,